instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 - [ ] ForwardIndexDocumentImpl does a lot of work (e.g. filling chunks list with a lot of nulls), but it regularly used to only read 1-2 tokens from a document; is it worth it at all?
 Could we use a more efficient implementation?
 - [ ] Use more efficient data structures in the various `*Integrated` classes, e.g. those from fastutil
-- [ ] Investigate if there is a more efficient way to read from Lucene's `IndexInput` than calling `readInt()` etc. repeatedly.
-How does Lucene read larger blocks of data from its files? (you can read/write blocks of bytes, but then you're responsible for endianness-issues)
 - [ ] Interesting (if old) [article](https://blog.thetaphi.de/2012/07/use-lucenes-mmapdirectory-on-64bit.html) about Lucene and memory-mapping.
 Recommends 1/4 of physical memory should be Java heap, rest for OS cache.
 Use `iotop` to check how much I/O swapping is occurring.
-- [ ] [Compress the forward index?](https://github.com/instituutnederlandsetaal/BlackLab/issues/289), probably using VInt, etc. which Lucene incorporates and Mtas already uses.<br>(OPTIONAL BUT RECOMMENDED)
+- [x] [Compress the forward index?](https://github.com/instituutnederlandsetaal/BlackLab/issues/289), probably using VInt, etc. which Lucene incorporates and Mtas already uses.

 ## BlackLab Proxy